yauyenching/s3pr/README.md

 ## 📖 Documentation ##
 ### PatternRecategorizer ###
-Class that reads .package file and extract resources and calls on the ResourceChanger class to change pattern category based on user settings.
+Class that extracts and modifies resources in .package file and calls on the ResourceChanger class to change pattern category based on user settings.

 ### ResourceChanger ###
 Class that rewrites specific resources within xml type files.

 ### ProgramGUI ###
 Class that forms the main GUI for the program.
 Produces error messages in the case of invalid run options and then uses a loop to run through each file in the chosen directory.

+### Package ###
+Wrapper to handle .package files.

+### Sims3Pack ###
+Handler for .sims3pack files.
+(Unfinished)

+## 🤝🏻 How to Contribute ##
+Fork this repository, implement a feature, and open a pull request!

+Contributions are very much **welcome**!
+There are several [features](#-features) that have been requested by users.

 ## 📝 License ##
 This project is licensed under the GNU GPLv3 License - see the [LICENSE](https://github.com/yauyenching/sims-3-pattern-recategorizer/blob/main/LICENSE) file for details.